troglobit/finit/doc/config.md

 **Syntax:** `service [LVLS] <COND> /path/to/daemon ARGS -- Optional description`

 Service, or daemon, to be monitored and automatically restarted if it exits prematurely.
 Finit tries to restart services that die, by default 10 times before giving up and marking them as *crashed*.
 After which they have to be manually restarted with `initctl restart NAME`.
-The limits controling this are configurable, see the options below.
+The limits controlling this are configurable, see the options below.

 > **Tip:** to allow endless restarts, see below option `respawn`